 “Wouldn’t you like a new one, Mom?”
-Her dull wedding ring reminded me of the metal band on the leg of the fresh turkey in a box outside on the porch waiting to become Christmas dinner.
+Her dull wedding ring reminded me of the metal band on the leg of the fresh turkey in a box outside on the porch waiting to become our Christmas dinner.

-“Your daughter’s right,” said the salesgirl sliding open the door of the large, glittering case of rings.
+“Your daughter’s right,” said the salesgirl sliding open the door of the case of rings.
 “That’s what the ladies want these days.”

 “That one?” he asked, looking at me for my vote.